 Whilst Jessie Fothergill is the better known of the sisters, Caroline’s life is by far the more intriguing.
 Although her father left the Society of Friends (Quakers) when marrying Ann Coultate, the sister of my great, great grandfather, the principles of that religious movement certainly influenced her path in life.

-With her 5 siblings, she was born in the village of Bowdon, Cheshire along with Jessie, the eldest, Alexander, who died in 1870 age 17, Charles who died very soon after birth on 30 January 1860, Reginald, Sophia and Elizabeth.
+She was born in the village of Bowdon, Cheshire along with Jessie, the eldest, Alexander, who died in 1870 age 17, Charles who died very soon after birth on 30 January 1860, Reginald, Sophia and Elizabeth.
 Her father Thomas was a merchant dealing in cotton yarn and they were comfortably well off until tragically he died in 1866.
-Two brothers also died around the same time.
-In 1871 her mother and four surviving children, all girls, were lodgers with farm labourer George Lord and his family in Littleborough near Rochdale.
+In 1871, herself, her mother, Jessie, Reginald and Elizabeth were lodgers with farm labourer George Lord and his family in Littleborough near Rochdale.
 Sophia was living in Sandwell Hall Training home in West Bromwich

 Near the Fothergill home in Littleborough.